Women in Japan: Family life

 In Japan, managing household finances is an important role for women as wives and mothers.
 Japanese women differ significantly from Western society in that they are responsible for most of the household chores as well as managing the household finances.
 Generally, the wife receives all of her husband's income and gives him some money as a monthly allowance.
 When a woman is the mother, she is more likely to manage the household finances, and when she and her husband work together, she is less likely to manage the household finances.
 According to a 2012 BBC report, women manage 74% of household finances in Japan.
 According to a survey by Meiji Yasuda Life Insurance released in 2018, Japanese families are generally led by the wife.
 In 51.6% of couples, the wife is the leader of the household, and in 12.8% of couples, the husband is the leader.
 In only 4% of families was the husband the leader in childcare and education.

+As of 2025, Japanese women spent an average of 7 hours and 48 minutes per day on housework, childcare, and caregiving, the shortest duration recorded since the survey began, while men spent 3 hours and 29 minutes.
+Although a substantial gap remained, the narrowing of the disparity was accompanied by an increase of 12.1 percentage points in women’s satisfaction with the division of housework and childcare compared with the previous survey conducted two years earlier, bringing the figure to 60.1 percent.
+Women also tended to report higher levels of satisfaction when their husbands took parental leave.

 The traditional role of women in Japan has been defined as "three submissions": young women submit to their fathers, married women submit to their husbands, and elderly women submit to their sons.
 Strains of this arrangement can be seen in contemporary Japan, where housewives are responsible for cooking, cleaning, and child-rearing and support their husbands so they can work without any worries about the family, as well as balancing the household's finances.
 Yet, as the number of dual-income households rises, women and men are sharing household chores, and research shows that this has led to increased satisfaction over households that divide labor in traditional ways.